 Your largest non-essential line items are the ones you should tackle first and try to decrease future spending.

 Next, look at all your income.
-Be sure to include any anticipated student loan refund checks, allowances, rental income, side hustles, and child support payments.
+Be sure to include any anticipated student loan refund checks, allowances, rental income, side hustles, gig work and child support payments.

 After you total your income, compare this number to your total expense budget.

 Are you spending more than you make?
 For most, the answer is yes.
 To determine how much money you truly have to spend on your impulsive shopping, take your total income and decrease it by your essential spending total.

 Games That Pay You To Play - Yes, We're Serious